docker-library/docs/php/content.md

 Remember, you must install dependencies for your extensions manually.
 If an extension needs custom `configure` arguments, you can use the `docker-php-ext-configure` script like this example.
 There is no need to run `docker-php-source` manually in this case, since that is handled by the `configure` and `install` scripts.

 See ["Dockerizing Compiled Software"](https://tianon.xyz/post/2017/12/26/dockerize-compiled-software.html) for a description of the technique Tianon uses for determining the necessary build-time dependencies for any bit of software (which applies directly to compiling PHP extensions).

+### Default extensions

+Some extensions are compiled by default.
+This depends on the PHP version you are using.
+Run `php -m` in the container to get a list for your specific version.

 ### PECL extensions